dode5656/Leaderboard/README.md

    FLUSH PRIVILEGES;
    ```
       You can change the name of the user to whatever you want and of course change the password to a stronger one.
 3. After setting up the MySQL environment, we can move to configuring the app.
 Copy the `config.json.example` file and edit it depending on your needs.
-Place the previously used database and MySQL user and password in there and choose a free open port to use for the webserver.
+(Don't forget to rename the file to `config.json`) Place the previously used database and MySQL user and password in there and choose a free open port to use for the webserver.
 Generate a good random session secret by either smashing your head at the keyboard and break it or using your Password Manager's generator.
 4. Get in the working directory and run
 	``` sh
 	npm install